tclahr/uac/README.md

 ### chkrootkit
 Run [chkrootkit](http://www.chkrootkit.org) tool (if available).
 Note that chrootkit is not provided by UAC.
-You need to either install it on the target system or download and compile it, and then copy the binary file to ```extensions/chkrootkit/bin``` directory.
+You need to either install it on the target system or download and compile it, and then copy the binary file to ```bin``` directory.
+Please refer to ```bin/README.txt``` for more information.

 ### hash_exec
 Collect MD5 hashes for all executable files.
 By default, only files smaller than 3072000 bytes (3MB) will be hashed.
 Please take a look on the ```extensions/hash_exec/hash_exec.conf``` file more details.